 Highlights from the first European Agroecology Forum

 This October, scholars and students from across Europe came together for the first time to discuss how to connect the science, movement and practice of agroecology.
 Peasants, urban dwellers, and representatives of social movements and NGOs were invited to participate and share their perspectives.
-These are our first impressions.

 On the initiative of Agroecology Europe, from 25 to 27 October 2017 over 300 persons met at ISARA Lyon, France, to exchange about agroecology and build a common understanding for the future of food and agriculture in Europe and in the world.
 The event was organised with the support of Cultivate!, Friends of the Earth Europe, Oxfam Solidarité, MISEREOR and SEAE.
 The participants came from 28 countries in Europe and worldwide, including presence from Latin America, North America, Africa, and Asia.
 While the majority of participants were connected to academia, there were also farmers from different countries, as well as representatives of peasant movement La Via Campesina and Urgenci, the movement of community supported agriculture networks.

 Fostering synergies among science, practitioners and social movements was a central objective of the Forum, and this turned out to generate some fundamental questions:

 - How can we arrive at a common understanding of agroecology without simplifying its holistic character (including its ecological, social and political dimensions)?